balderdashy/sails-docs/reference/cli/sailsconsole.md

-### Global variables in sails console
+### Global variables in `sails console`

-Sails exposes the same [global variables](http://sailsjs.org/documentation/reference/Globals) in the console as it does in your app code.
+Sails exposes [the same global variables](http://sailsjs.org/documentation/reference/Globals) in the REPL as it does in your app code.
 This is particularly useful in the REPL.
-By default, you have access to the `sails` app instance, your models, and your services, as well as Lo-Dash (`sails.util._`) and async (`async`).
+By default, you have access to the `sails` app instance, your models, and your services; as well as lodash (`sails.util._`) and async (`async`).

 > **Warning**
 >
-> Be careful when using `_` as a variable name in the Node REPL- and when possible, don't.
+> Avoid using `_` as a variable name in the Node REPL.
-> (It doesn't work quite like you'd expect.)
+> (It [doesn't work quite like you might expect](https://github.com/balderdashy/sails/issues/3795)-- although that is [improving in Node v6](http://stackoverflow.com/questions/17073290/in-the-node-js-repl-why-does-this-happen/17073313#comment61417858_17073313).)
 >
-> Instead, use lodash as `sails.util._`, e.g.:
+> Instead, use Sails' version of lodash as `sails.util._`.
+For example:
 > ```sh
 > sails> sails.util._.keys(sails.config)
 > ```